 By no means is this a comprehensive list of traditional instrumentations.
 Substitutions and variations are also possible.
 It’s fine if you want to substitute harp for piano or flute for violin, etc.

-My average commission falls somewhere between $400-800.
+My average commission falls somewhere between $1,600-3,000.
 It can cost more or less depending on the length and additional instruments.
-It takes me 10-15 hours to compose a 3-4-minute piece of music ($40-50/hour roughly).
+It takes between 25-40 hours, depending on the specifications, to compose 4-6-minutes of music ($50-60/hour roughly).
 The flat fee pricing structure is in place to make your commissioning experience simple and affordable.
 I’m happy to answer any questions you may have concerning my pricing structure.

 COMMISSIONING MUSIC IS EASY AND AFFORDABLE

-Like my music?
-Commission a piece today!
+Like my music and think I can help honor you and your organization?
+Then commission a piece today!
 I promise the process will be simple and enjoyable.
 Click the button below to begin the process.
-Mention this blog post, and save 10% on your first commission!